lucasdeveloperx/flygorila/fodastico6.md

--- Lucas Menu | Cheat GUI bonito e funcional (by ChatGPT)
+-- Lucas Menu | Cheat GUI Avançado

 if not game:IsLoaded() then game.Loaded:Wait() end